 Actively and affirmatively solicit bids for contracts and subcontracts from qualified State-certified MBEs and/or WBEs, taking particular attention to those MBE/WBEs located in the Town of Montgomery and surrounding areas, and to ensure solicitations to MBE/WBE contractor associations.

-Where feasible, divide various construction work needed into smaller portions to enhance participation by MBE/WBEs, and encourage the formation of joint venture and other partnerships among MBE/WBE contractors to enhance their participation.Document and maintain records of bid solicitations, including those to MBE/WBEs, and actions taken toward meeting the MBE/WBE contract participation goals noted above.
+Where feasible, divide various construction work needed into smaller portions to enhance participation by MBE/WBEs, and encourage the formation of joint venture and other partnerships among MBE/WBE contractors to enhance their participation.

+Obtain lists of VOBs from New York Office of General Services and elsewhere and ensure such companies inclusion in contract letting and awarding for project work.

+Document and maintain records of bid solicitations, including those to MBE/WBEs and VOBs, and actions taken toward meeting the MBE/WBE and VOB contract participation goals noted above.